 Almost every API has a method in place to authenticate requests.
-You usually have to provide an API key in requests to get a response.
-Authorization allows API publishers to do the following:
+You usually have to provide an API key in your requests to get a response.
+Requiring authorization allows API publishers to do the following:

 In order to run the code samples in this course, you will need to use your own API keys, since these keys are usually treated like personal passwords and not given out or published openly on a web page.

-To get the authorization keys to use the Mashape API, you’ll need to sign up for a Mashape account.
+To get the authorization keys to use the Mashape API, you must sign up for a Mashape account.

 When the Environment Keys dialog appears, click Copy to copy the keys.
 (Choose the Testing keys, since this type allows you to make unlimited requests.)

-Once your app registers, you should see an ID and secret for the app.
+Once your app registers, you should see an ID, secret, and namespace for the app.
 Copy this information into a text file, since you’ll need it to make requests.

 When you’re working with code, you use a text editor (to work in plain text) instead of a rich text editor (which would provide a WYSIWYG interface).
 Many developers use different text editors.
 Here are a few choices: